 Beginner hoops are geared toward learning the basics of hooping, and you need a large diameter and moderately heavy tubing to do that.
-But you don’t need anything heavier than 1 pound, which is about what our beginner hoops weigh, to learn everything imaginable with a hula hoop.
+But you don’t need anything heavier than 1-2 pounds, which is about what our beginner hoops weigh, to learn everything imaginable with a hula hoop.

 Regardless of whether you choose a beginner hoop or a weighted exercise hoop, you should go by our Quick Size Guide pictured above to choose what size hula hoop you should get.

 All styles of hula hooping are great exercise and burn plenty of calories, and different styles of hooping can help you focus on your goals.
 For example, spinning two hoops is a great workout for your arm and shoulders.
 Exercise hoops are particularly useful for core workouts.

 (The Go Getter Starter Pack includes one beginner hoop, one lightweight HDPE hula hoop, and a set of minis to explore the world of doubles hooping.
 This is the perfect set for the enthusiastic beginner that wants to try all styles of hooping!
 If you want my class along with it, you can grab The Ultimate #Rubyfam Combo!)

 What Kind of Hooper Do You Want to Be?